turanmehmet/rootdevs/README.md

 ## Key Takeoffs

-* This solution is not limited to creation of three buckets only.
-One can extend and add as many buckets as needed.
 * Variables are used to create resources based on the needs.
 * I use local backend but we could use S3 bucket with DynamoDB lock as a backend
-* Also, I just use default VPC to make it simple
+* Also, I use default VPC to make it simple

 ### Terraform versions